EthanCratchley/EthanCratchley/README.md

 I'm currently studying Business Administration at the Beedie School of Business at Simon Fraser University.
 I plan to enroll in a Business Administration and Computer Science Joint Major program.

-This summer I will be working on the Operations team at Wilson M. Beck Insurance.

-I am currently studying algorithm optimization and improving my technical capabilities.
-As well as doing research on various financial instruments.
+This fall, I will be taking Discrete Math, Managerial Economics, Financial Accounting, and Introduction to Computer Science.

+This year, I will be conducting equity research on various financial instruments for the SFU Investing Club, where we will also compete in stock pitch competitions, investing challenges, and case studies.

 I love to continuously challenge myself and learn.

+In my spare time I am studying artificial intelligence and working to improve my technical capabilities as I prepare for my next project

+To stay active, I play soccer recreationally and also run, bike, and lift in preparation for my next event.
+I am also working on improving my tennis and golf game.

-In the future I plan to build SAAS products for businesses and people.
+In the future I plan to build SaaS products for businesses and people.

 ![](https://raw.githubusercontent.com/EthanCratchley/github-stats/master/generated/overview.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/EthanCratchley/github-stats/master/generated/languages.svg#gh-dark-mode-only)